 Sandra, Jordan, Heather, Tali, Rebecca and Anke.

-We acknowledge the original custodians of this land, the Cammeraygal people, and pay respect to Elders past and present and all Aboriginal and Torres Strait Islander peoples.
+We acknowledge the original custodians of the lands we work from, and pay respect to Elders past and present and all Aboriginal and Torres Strait Islander peoples.